-Geraldine Liu Pannu - Ms. Pannu has served as a Director since February 2020.
+Geraldine Liu Pannu - Ms. Pannu has served as a Director since February 13, 2020.
+Since May 2022, she has also served as an independent director on the Board of Royal Business Bank (Nasdaq: RBB).
 Ms. Pannu has over 25 years of experience in investment and financial management, fund operations, consulting and marketing.
 Since January 2020, she has been the Founding and Managing Partner of GLTJ Pioneer Capital, a firm that specializes in land acquisition, entitlement and vertical development of multifamily, student and senior housing in the San Francisco Bay Area.
+From September 2018 to September 2019, Geraldine was the Managing Director of Business Development for Golden Gate Global (GGG), a leading investment fund company in the Bay Area, CA. During this time, she was also the President of Golden Wealth Management Group (GWMG), an affiliated company of GGG that provides professional wealth management services to high net worth individuals and families.
 From March 2007 to December 2016, Ms. Pannu was the COO and Managing Partner for ChinaRock Capital Management, a leading hedge and venture capital fund company.
 She previously worked at McKinsey & Co., Monitor Company as a management consultant.
 She has successfully raised capital for several hedge, venture capital and real estate funds.
 She also helped start-up companies expand and diversify business categories and client verticals and grow revenue.
 Ms. Pannu was born in Shanghai and grew up in Hong Kong.
 She received her BBA from the Chinese University of Hong Kong and an MBA from Harvard Business School.
 She is fluent in English, Mandarin, Cantonese and Shanghainese.
 We believe Ms. Pannu is qualified to serve on our Board because of her extensive investment experience.